skypher/cerridwen/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For new and full moons (and other angles) the maximum error never exceeds 1/10^6, guaranteed by an assertion.
+For new and full moons (and other angles) the maximum error never exceeds 10\ :sup:`-6`\ , guaranteed by an assertion.

+But please note that the current implementation of the API server uses memoization, generating a new response every 10 seconds only due to `efficiency considerations`__.

+__ efficiency_

 What zodiac is used for the longitudes?